 Difference in Definitions:

-The sign is what a physician or doctors see whereas symptom is what a patient experience and cannot be verified.
+The sign is what a physician or doctors see whereas symptom is what a patient experience and may not be verified.

 Difference in Indications:

 Subjective or Objective:

 Signs are objective as they are visible and can be measured by using some suitable medical devices.
 Symptoms are subjective as they cannot see and can only be felt or experienced.
 It is duty of patient to discuss all his symptoms with physician for proper diagnosis.